hzh/tdemo/README.md

-# Employee­ & Event­Service
+# Employee & Event Service

 ### Summary

 The system runs on Docker/Docker compose, please make sure that [Docker](https://www.docker.com/) is installed.

-The system consists of 2 REST service, 1 MongoDB instance, 1 RabbitMq instance and 1 non-lasting instance for integration test.
+The system consists of 2 REST service, 2 MongoDB instance2, 1 RabbitMq instance and 1 non-lasting instance for integration test.

 To start up the system, run command: